-The process of collecting and filtering of repositories from GitHub was automatic, as described in Fig. 4.1.
+The process of collecting and filtering of repositories from GitHub was automatic.
 The primary constraint in selecting software projects is comparability.
 The source code collected for agents uses C, C++, and Java, and so we restricted ourselves to projects in these languages, to prevent language-specific bias in the metrics.
-Similarly, we restricted ourselves to software size (measured in lines of code - LOC) in comparable ranges.
+Similarly, we restricted ourselves to software size (measured in lines of code-LOC) in comparable ranges, and belonging to software categories other than agents or AI:

-• Programming languages : C, C++, Java
+- Programming languages : C , C++ , Java

 - high Level of maturity

 - Distinct classification in github (for github projects)

 - Size > 900 lines of code (LOC)

-As a control group to the software projects above (focusing on AI and agents), we similarly harvested software projects in domains very different from agents or AI.
-Table 4.1 shows a breakdown of the number and categories of the harvested software projects in the dataset (almost a terabyte).
+Table 1 shows a breakdown of the number and categories of the harvested software projects in the dataset (almost a terabyte).
 In total, there were 118 projects generally classified as autonomous agents for software or virtual environments, 20 projects classified as autonomous robots, and 377 projects in other categories.
-Table 4.2 lists the minimum, maximum and median project size in each domain, measured in LOC.
+Table 2 lists the minimum, maximum and median project size in each domain, measured in LOC.